“Starting my presentation” is a very common answer to my question “What bugs you most about presenting?”.

-I mentioned recently that I starting your presentation with ‘a little about me’ is a mistake because it wastes the audience’s attention.
+I mentioned recently that I starting a presentation with ‘a little about me’ is a mistake because it wastes the audience’s attention.
 I gave a few ideas of what to do instead.
 It’s probably a good idea to have read that blog alongside this one.

 Here, I’m going to go into detail about the ‘Credibility Statement’ – the more-audience-friendly version of the wasted time in introductions.